 Contact lenses: A guide for first-time users

-When you’re learning to ride a bike or drive a car, it takes time and practice to get the hang of it.
-The same is true of wearing and caring for contact lenses.
+It takes time and practice to get the hang of wearing and caring for contact lenses.

-But once you’ve mastered the rules, it’s easy to see why millions of other people around the world have ditched their glasses in favor of contacts.
+Following contact lens recommendations can be frustrating.
+But once you’ve mastered the rules, it’s easy to see why millions of people have ditched their glasses in favor of contacts.

-Follow this beginner’s guide to contact lenses to get a clear idea of what’s in store for you.
+This beginner’s guide to contact lenses will give you a clear idea of what to expect.

 How to put in contact lenses

-- Before you do anything else, thoroughly wash your hands with soap and water; this decreases the chance of an eye infection.
-The ophthalmology group recommends staying away from soap that contains extra oils or fragrances, as soap can stick to the surface of a lens.
+1. Before you do anything else, thoroughly wash your hands with soap and water; this decreases the chance of an eye infection.
+Avoid soaps that contain extra oils or fragrances, as they can stick to the surface of a lens.

-- Dry your hands with tissues or a lint-free cloth so that particles don’t wind up floating around in one or both of your eyes.
+2. Dry your hands with tissues or a lint-free cloth so that particles don’t float around in one or both of your eyes.

-- Remove one of the lenses from the storage case, then carefully slide it into your hand.
+3. Remove one of the lenses from the storage case.
+Then, carefully slide it onto the tip of your index or middle finger on your dominant hand.
 Use your fingertips, rather than your nails, to handle the lens.

-- Rinse the lens with contact-lens solution.
+4. Rinse the lens with contact lens solution.
 If you drop a lens, rinse it with solution again before trying to put it in your eye.

-- Hold your upper eyelid open with your non-writing hand while looking in the mirror.
-Hold down your lower eyelid with the middle or ring finger of your writing hand.
-As an alternative, you can use the thumb and fingers of your non-writing hand to widely open your upper and lower eyelids.
+6. Hold your upper eyelid open with your non-dominant hand while looking in the mirror.
+Pull down your lower eyelid with the middle or ring finger of your dominant hand.

-- Put the lens on your eye.
-Look in front of you or at the ceiling while doing this.
+7. Put the contact lens on your eye.
+Look in front of you or up at the ceiling while doing this.

 SEE RELATED: How can I tell if my contact lenses are inside-out?